Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

 Creating a catchy hashtag is an excellent way to raise brand awareness, but remember to follow these three steps:

-Hashtags are here to stay.
-They are so useful for identifying topics and getting in touch with your target audience that you can't afford to ignore them.
+Despite how much Twitter (X) has changed over the last few years, hashtags are here to stay.
+They are so useful for identifying topics and reaching your target audience that you can't afford to ignore them.

-Using relevant hashtags on your client's tweets to reach new audiences and boost brand awareness is essential to keep your clients happy and attract new ones.
-So before you decide whether Twitter is truly a good social media platform for your client or not, you might wish to revisit your hashtag strategy.
+Using relevant hashtags in your clients' tweets to reach new audiences and boost brand awareness is essential to keeping your clients happy and attracting new ones.
+Before you decide whether X (Twitter) is truly a good social media platform for your client, you might wish to revisit your hashtag strategy.